nata9525/nata9525/README.md

 - 👨‍💻 Python Developer
 - 🌱 Working on tiktok stuff
 - 💞️ I’m looking to collaborate with developers
-- 📫 How to reach me discord: Nata#9525
+- 📫 How to reach me discord: NEW DISCORD NataALT#1354